-Gearing up for a new season means training your staff as quickly as possible.
+Gearing up for a new season means completing tour guide training as quickly as possible.
 One of the best ways you can save time is by creating training videos for the software you use.

 These days, almost everyone in the workforce knows how to use a computer — it’s the software they might be unfamiliar with.
 Using a video tutorial, you can train your employees on how your business operates with software like Checkfront or your POS system.
 This saves time for everyone involved.